openmobilityfoundation/mobility-data-specification/agency/README.md

 * `210: Permitted limit reached, failed to activate vehicle`
 * `240: Parking NOT enforced for this location`
 * `241: Parking enforced for this location`
+* `310: Error, vehicle is not properly registered`